seebi/dircolors-solarized/README.md

 NOTE:

-*   for "16-color Exact" themes, the TERMCOL column lists the ANSI colors that are replaced with Solarized colors
+*   for "ANSI" themes, the TERMCOL column lists the ANSI colors that are replaced with Solarized colors
-*   for "256-color Degraded" themes, the HEX column lists the approximate Solarized colors that are used
+*   for "256-color" themes, the XTERM/HEX column lists the approximate Solarized colors that are used